-Upon completion of this course, the student should be able to:
+Outcome

-Identify major authors, works, themes, historical events, and literary conventions from the

-1. Romantic era, the Victorian era, and the twentieth century.

-Use various critical perspectives, as well as historical, political, and social context, as a basis

-2. for literary analysis.

-Produce college-level academic writing that demonstrates literal comprehension of texts, critical analysis, ethical use of primary and secondary sources, and correct MLA format and
+- 1. Identify major authors, works, themes, historical events, and literary conventions from the Romantic era, the Victorian era, and the twentieth century. - 2.
+Use various critical perspectives, as well as historical, political, and social context, as a basis for literary analysis. - Produce college-level academic writing that demonstrates literal comprehension of texts, critical analysis, ethical use of primary and secondary sources, and correct MLA format and documentation.

-3. documentation.